-This all changed with the amalgamation of the Cape Town City Police Department, Cape Town Traffic Services and the Cape Town Law Enforcement into one department, namely the Cape Town Metropolitan Police Department in 2007, this however was short amalgamation was short lived it had far reaching positive implications.
+This all changed with the amalgamation of the Cape Town City Police Department, Cape Town Traffic Services and the Cape Town Law Enforcement into one department, namely the Cape Town Metropolitan Police Department in 2005, this however was short lived and the various departments separated again in 2007.
+Although the amalgamation was short lived it had far reaching positive implications.
 The relationships forged during the amalgamation period and the lessons learned has helped to shape the City of Cape Town's Safety and Security Directorate into the leader it is today.